youzarsiph/wagtail-tw-blocks/CODE_OF_CONDUCT.md

 ## Contact Information

-For any inquiries regarding the Code of Conduct or concerns that are not addressed within our guidelines, please contact the maintainers of the `wagtail-blocks` through the [GitHub Issues](https://github.com/youzarsiph/wagtail-blocks/issues) page or by reaching out via email.
+For any inquiries regarding the Code of Conduct or concerns that are not addressed within our guidelines, please contact the maintainers of the `wagtail-tw-blocks` through the [GitHub Issues](https://github.com/youzarsiph/wagtail-tw-blocks/issues) page or by reaching out via email.

 ---